Designing Customer Onboarding for gender diversity & inclusion

 In 2016, the Queensland University of Technology conducted The Australian sex survey - asking Australians how they identify with 33 different categorisations coming through in the results.

-The below stats provide a sense of what gender diversity means different generations here in Australia:
+The below stats provide a sense of what gender diversity means to different generations here in Australia:

 - 20% of millennials currently identify as LGBTQ, compared to 7% of baby boomers and 12% of Gen Xers (Glaad, 2017)